barbazul/1kfa/planet_drops.md

 "The enemy gate is down".
 Ha!

-You descend, face-first into the fusion-gushing star to absorb enough energy for FTL
+You ship descends, face-first into the fusion-gushing star to absorb enough energy for FTL

 Your accelerational compensators whir into action to defend your soft bio-bodies against the trauma.